AdityaNanda/Networks-Gradients-Sampling-Toolbox/README.md

 * A parcellated regional timeseries for one resting-state recording of one subject from the Human Connectome Project.
 * A partition of this vector into 17 * 2 = 34 networks (the parcellation and partition are from Schaefer et al. (2018) https://doi.org/10.1093/cercor/bhx179).

+# Licence
+This software is free to use for all academic and research purposes.
+For details see the Licence file.

 # Reference

 Nanda A and Rubinov M (2023) Unbiased and Efficient Sampling of Timeseries Reveals Redundancy of Brain Network and Gradient Structure, _OSF Preprints_, https://doi.org/10.31219/osf.io/ce9xv .